 Please see my ‘Snares Islands Flora‘ project page on Nature Watch NZ which provides more images and more information on habitat and distribution.

 One objective while visiting the Snares was to collect mosses, liverworts and lichens.
-I’ll report back on results from these collections later in 2014, once the specimens are processed and identified.
+An overview of these collections and initial findings can be found in the Snares Islands - bryophytes and lichens blog.

 Other blogs from the Te Papa Snares Islands research team: